Preparing to Come

 The Japanese use a two-pronged plug very similar to the American one.
 However, few outlets have one slot larger than the other as some plugs require, and none of them have the third grounding plug.
 Therefore, it would be a good idea to bring some three-to-two prong converters, and try to find ones that have the two prongs the same size.

-16. What is the computer situation at the university?
+14. What is the Wi-Fi situation at the university?

 NOTE: The university’s Internet connection is intended for academic research and communication with your family and home university.
-Use of the univesity’s Internet connection for other server-intensive activites is prohibited.
+Use of the university’s Internet connection for other server-intensive activities is prohibited.

 In order to give you practice speaking Japanese, you will be given the opportunity to work with a Conversation Partner who is a volunteer from among the Japanese students at the college.
 Students typically meet with their partners once a week for an hour.
 In return you should spend an equal amount of time helping the Japanese student learn your language.
 What you do during your time with your partner is basically up to you, but activities range from free conversation to asking them to drill you on exercises from your texts to talking about aspects of Japanese culture.
 Though the students are neither teachers nor experts on Japanese grammar, they may be able to help you with questions you might have concerning your Japanese studies.